MicrochipTech/Wireless-Sensor-Network-2019/README.md

 # Microchip Wireless Sensor Network -2019
-Create a Wi-Fi/ MiWi (15.4) / LoRa wireless sensor network to monitor the temperatures covering a wide area like a hotel or a plant.
+Create a Wi-Fi/ MiWi (15.4) / LoRaWAN wireless sensor network to monitor the temperatures covering a wide area like a hotel or a plant.

 Case study: Classrooms temperature monitoring during Microchip MASTERS conference held at JW Marriot desert ridge, AZ